BUFFINGTON: More transparency needed in pandemic crisis

 •••

 One could make a similar argument about other businesses as well.
-We've gotten a lot of email over the last two weeks alleging that various business have employees who tested positive for the virus and that the business hadn't taken sufficient action to protect the public and other employees.
+We've gotten a lot of emails over the last two weeks alleging that various businesses have employees who tested positive for the virus and that the business hadn't taken sufficient action to protect the public and other employees.

 There is a balance in all that.
 On the one hand, the virus is impacting everyone and every business one way or another.
 Is it fair to single out individual businesses that may have had an employee test positive?
 Does that unfairly give that business a scarlet letter in the public's mind?